tytydraco/yessleep/out/If_youre_planning_on_messing_with_a_supernatural_force_you_barely_understand_read_this_before_you_do_Or_dont_I_cant_force_you.md

 I snapped out of the vision, still hidden behind the counter.
 The girl who’s being held hostage is still alive.

-“IF YOU GUYS DON’T TELL ME WHERE WILLIAM AND SHELBY ARE, I’M GOING TO KILL HER!”
+“IF YOU GUYS DON’T TELL ME WHERE WILLIAM AND SHELLY ARE, I’M GOING TO KILL HER!”

 Nobody says anything.